Skip to main content

 Too many personas dilute messaging, qualification, and product learning.

-Nyman Media often finds that the ICP already exists inside the company’s data, but it is obscured by politics, anecdotal wins, and fear of narrowing the market.
-The work is to make the pattern explicit, then force the operating cadence to honor it.
+The ICP usually already exists inside the company's data, hidden by politics, anecdotal wins, and a fear of narrowing the market.
+The work is to make the pattern explicit, then build it into the team's operating cadence so it sticks.

 Frequently asked